HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/dataAccess/customers.md

     ~~~
     {: .code}
     {% endraw %}
-1. Click "Send".
+8. Click "Send".
-1. Save the request.
+9. Save the request.
+10. Send the request.

 ![Get Customer](../images/data/update_customer.png)

-#### Delete The Customer
+### Delete The Customer

-1. Hover over the "keep-domino" collection name and click on the ellipsis (three dots).
-Select "Add Request".
+1. Hover over the "HCL DOMINO REST API" collection name and click on the ellipsis (three dots).
+Select "Add Request" and change the request type to "DELETE".
-1. Name the request "delete customer" and click "Save to keep-domino".
+2. Name the request "delete customer" and click "Save".
-1. Set the URL as "&#123;&#123;HOST&#125;&#125;/document/{{parentUNID}}?dataSource=customers&mode=default", replacing UNID with the value for **@unid** you received when creating the customer.
+3. Set the URL as "&#123;&#123;HOST&#125;&#125;/document/{{parentUNID}}?dataSource=customers&mode=default", replacing UNID with the value for **@unid** you received when creating the customer.
-1. Set the headers for "Authorization".
+4. Set the headers for "Authorization".
-1. Click "Send".
+5. Click "Send".
 You will receive a 403 response.
-1. Change the mode query parameter to "update".
+6. Change the mode query parameter to "update".
-1. Click "Send".
+7. Click "Send".
 You will now receive a 200 response.
-1. Save the request.
+8. Save the request.
+9. Send the request.

 ![Delete Customer](../images/data/delete_customer.png)
 If you get a 403 response when mode is set to "update", check the Form Access Mode for default mode had a "Formula for Delete Access" set to `@True`.